 I reckon I’ve had somewhere in the range of 100 to 200 massages in my lifetime.
 I’m no connoisseur, but I’ve had enough to know who delivers and who doesn’t.
 We all know massage is about the practitioner, and I recently found a few Calgary massage and spa destinations you’ll definitely want on your radar.

 Couples massage Calgary

 How do you find out where the best couples massage is in Calgary?
 You tap your girlfriends!
-When I asked them for their favourite massage spot in Calgary, Stillwater Spa came up time and time again.
-Located inside the Hyatt downtown, this swish day spa gives guests a complete experience.
+When I asked them for their favourite therapeutic spot, Stillwater Spa came up time and time again.
+Located inside the Hyatt Regency in downtown Calgary, this swish day spa gives guests a complete experience.

 You’ll want to bring a bathing suit so you can relax in their private women’s jet tub or take a steam bath.
-Though the spa is situated right in downtown Calgary, they offer complimentary self-parking based on availability.
+Though the spa is situated downtown, they offer complimentary self-parking based on availability.